aharshac/KandyPy/README.rst

       "message": "Device Deleted"
     }

+|

 Get List of Devices
 ~~~~~~~~~~~~~~~~~~~

-Retrieve list of all user devices
+Retrieve list of all user devices.

 ::